Arthessia/telegram-notificator/README.md

 # Telegram Notificator

 Do you have a Telegram group and a private Minecraft server with your friends?
 This plugin is for you!
-By a troll, for trolls.

 Bring your Minecraft server to life with **Telegram Notificator** – the ultimate bridge between your in-game events and your Telegram community!